SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 the UK.
 SIREN compared infection rates in antibody-positive subjects (presumably recovered from COVID-19) to antibody-negative subjects (presumed COVID-19 na&iuml;ve).

-The general conclusion of the SIREN study, the scientific source for the reports, is:
+The general conclusion of the SIREN study, the scientific source for all this reporting, is:

 > __Interpretation__ A prior history of SARS-CoV-2 infection was associated with an 83%
 > lower risk of infection, with median protective effect observed five months following